 These concertos were intended to be performed on the keyboard instruments of the time (clavichord, harpsichord, and early fortepiano), allowing for different nuances depending on the instrument used.
 These emotionally rich and characterful works are recommended even for those new to C. P. E. Bachʼs music.
 [Revised summary by ChatGPT4o.]

-C. P. E. Bachʼs cello concertos are a collection of works that demonstrate the rich expressiveness of the Empfindsamer Stil through the form of a cello solo, symbolizing the transition from the Baroque to the Classical period.
-Each of these three pieces has a distinct character, featuring a structure that takes advantage of the celloʼs unique soft timbre and technical passages.
-The A Major is bright and lively, the B-flat Major combines approachability with brilliance, and the A Minor is dramatic and emotional, showcasing a skillful dialogue between the cello and orchestra.
+C. P. E. Bach’s cello concertos are a collection of works that showcase the rich expressiveness of the *Empfindsamer Stil* through the medium of solo cello, symbolizing the transition from the Baroque to the Classical period.
+Each of the three concertos possesses a distinct character while sharing a structure that highlights the cello’s warm timbre and virtuosic passages.
+The A major concerto is bright and lively, the B-flat major one is charming and brilliant, and the A minor concerto is dramatic and emotionally intense, illustrating a diverse range of musical expressions and skillful dialogues between the cello and orchestra.

-In the slow movements of each piece, particularly lyrical melodies stand out, fully showcasing the expressive power of the cello.
-These concertos are masterpieces that explore the wide expressive range of the cello while allowing one to experience the emotionally rich musical world of C. P. E. Bach.
-They serve as an excellent introduction for those new to his music, offering the beauty and depth of the cello.
-[Revised summary by ChatGPT4o.]
+In particular, the slow movements of each piece feature lyrical melodies that stand out, fully utilizing the expressive potential of the cello.
+These concertos are masterpieces that explore the cello’s broad expressive range while allowing listeners to experience the emotionally rich world of C. P. E. Bach’s music.
+For those new to his works, they serve as an excellent introduction to the beauty and depth of the cello.

 C. P. E. Bach composed two oboe concertos.
 These pieces can also be heard as keyboard concertos through arrangements.